neelanshu7/Sustainable_Supply_Chain_Performance/Week-1/Description.md

-Connecting Dataset to Power BI and adding few components in Dashboard like Bar Graph, Column graph, etc.
+Connecting Dataset to Power BI, making sub-tables as per our requirment and adding few components in Dashboard like Bar Graph, Column graph, etc.